We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Cold sores can have many different triggers, including stress and long periods of sun exposure.
 Noticing and managing these triggers, when possible, may help reduce the frequency of cold sores.

-If sun exposure is a trigger, using a lip balm that contains SPF and a sunscreen on the face may help.
+If sun exposure is a trigger, using a lip balm that contains SPF and sunscreen on the face may help.

 After touching a cold sore, wash the hands thoroughly with soap and water.